ncatlab/nlab-content/pages/1.md

 ## Purpose
 {#purpose}

-We think of this wiki as our **lab book** that we happen to keep open for all to see.
+We think of this wiki as our **lab book** that we happen to keep open for all to see.[primaloft jacket](http://brooks-range.com/cirro-jacket.html)

 +-- {: .standout}